Kirtland Air Force Base: Remediation

 Several interim measures have already been completed including the removal of approximately 5000 tons of contaminated soil near the source of the leak and the removal of the equivalent of approximately 775,000 gallons of fuel through a combination of soil vapor extraction and bioslurping.
-In addition, the Air Force replaced the decades-old bulk fueling facility with a state-of-the-art fueling facility.
+In addition, the Air Force replaced the decades-old bulk fueling facility with a modern fueling facility.

 To mitigate any potential threats to the Albuquerque Bernalillo County Water Utility Authority Ridgecrest drinking water supply wells the Air Force implemented a groundwater pump and treat interim measure to collapse and treat the dissolved-phase ethylene dibromide (EDB) plume in the Target Capture Zone north of Ridgecrest Drive.
 This interim measure consists of four extraction wells and a groundwater treatment plant, which uses granular activated carbon to remove the EDB.
 As of January 2020, approximately 800 million gallons of groundwater have been successfully treated and approximately 91% of the EDB mass (approximately 122 grams) in the Target Capture Zone has been removed.